 This collaboration resulted in major improvements of GIMP’s usability, in particular: the rectangular-based selection/cropping tools, the unified free/polyline selection tool, the single-window mode, the upcoming unified transformation tool etc.

 While working on functional specifications, Peter researched how various features are implemented in applications with a partially matching feature set (such as Adobe Photoshop), but the final design was made to help actual users complete their tasks as fast as possible.
-This is exactly the kind of approach to designing interfaces that we consider to be superior to merely copying user interaction decisions.

 We release both updates to the current stable version and development versions.